Preparing a File for Adding/Updating Records

 - Point 1: In the first row of the file, specify item names.

-If you use field names in the destination app for item names in the file, file columns are automatically associated with the corresponding fields in the app when you import the file.
+If you use field names in the destination app for item names in the file, file columns are automatically mapped to the corresponding fields in the app when you import the file.

 - Point 2: Specify data of each item in the second and subsequent rows.